• Skip to primary navigation

 However, you might as well do it while they're already there.

-The smell of barbecue ribs will entice everyone and get them in the perfect mood for such a meal.
+The smell of barbecue ribs will entice everyone and get them in the perfect mood for such a meal - try short ribs side pairings for smoky complements.

 Meat and potatoes will never go wrong.
 Funeral potatoes are a bit crunchy.

-You can enhance the combo by spreading a bit of grated mozzarella on the potatoes.
+You can improve the combo by spreading a bit of grated mozzarella on the potatoes.

 6. Garlicky Broccoli